jlp1157/personal_website/README.md

 TODO:

+- Go through Jekyll documentation and take notes
+- Watch videos about Jekyll
+- Create layout for website (potential templates, make all pages accessible and navigatable)

 - Homepage
     Links to other pages at the top
     Brief explanation of the site
     Video showcasing most recent project
     Contact info at bottom